 Teaching & Research Supervision

-Why study Microeconomics, Behavioural Economics and Decision Theory, Research Methods?
+Why study Research Methods, Masters' Level Learning (currently), Microeconomics, Behavioural Economics and Decision Theory (in the past) ?